Conscious Becoming

 The Choice

 You don't control what happened.
 You control who you become because of it.
-Identity is not something you find — it's something you choose.
+Identity is something you choose.

 04